Bulk Citrus Movement FAQs

 A: Click here to find the new exhibit forms and instructions for completion.

-Q: The ACP regional quarantine map for bulk citrus movement shows two separate areas for Quarantine Zone 6, and a small circular portion of Zone 6 is inside Zone 5.
+Q: As the ACP regional quarantine map for bulk citrus movement changes and we experience expansions for Quarantine Zone 6, what happens if my operations fall into Zone 6, instead of Zone 5?
 How does this affect movement of bulk citrus in this area?

-A: Shipments of bulk citrus fruit may transit through an adjacent bulk citrus regional quarantine zone to be packed/processed in its original bulk citrus regional quarantine zone without mitigation (i.e., field cleaning or treatment).
+A: Quarantine Zone 6 is reflective of the current HLB quarantine zone set in place by the California Department of Food and Agriculture.
+When there is a new HLB detection that causes the HLB quarantine zone to expand, it will impact the bulk citrus quarantine zone, as well.
+Shipments of bulk citrus fruit may transit through an adjacent bulk citrus regional quarantine zone to be packed/processed in its original bulk citrus regional quarantine zone without mitigation (i.e., field cleaning or treatment).
 However, the shipment must be completely safeguarded during transit as required, and travel in a direct route and without undue delay to the destination.
-For example, a shipment of bulk citrus from Cathedral City could travel through Riverside to be packed in San Bernardino County.
+For example, a shipment of bulk citrus from Cathedral City could travel through Riverside to be packed in a part of San Bernardino County that is not currently in the HLB quarantine zone.

 If you have more questions, please contact the CDFA ACP Program at 916-403-6846.